How seductive are your product descriptions?

 A few more tips:

-- Avoid jargon unless you’re buyer uses jargon, too.
+- Avoid jargon unless your buyer uses jargon, too.

 - Consider using your key phrase in your headline, subheadings, and body text.